Henry Heydon: Career

 Henry Heydon was the son of John Heydon (d.
 1479) of Baconsthorpe, Norfolk, and Eleanor Winter, the daughter of Edmund Winter (d.
 1448) of Barningham, Norfolk.
 Trained as a lawyer, he frequently advised other Norfolk landowners.
 He served as a justice of the peace in Norfolk from 1473, and on various commissions in that county and elsewhere.

 Heydon's inheritance from his father included at least sixteen manors, and he added to his holdings through the purchase of lands in both Norfolk and Kent.
-One of his purchases in Kent was West Wickham, where he built Wickham Court, and after establishing himself in Kent, he served as justice of the peace there in the late 1480s and in the 1490s.
+One of his purchases in Kent was West Wickham, where he built Wickham Court.
+After establishing himself in Kent, he served as justice of the peace there in the late 1480s and in the 1490s.
 Heydon acted as steward in Norfolk to Katherine Woodville, the widow of Henry Stafford, 2nd Duke of Buckingham, in the 1490s.
 He was a supervisor of the will of Cecily Neville, Duchess of York, and served as steward of her household and chief bailiff on one of her estates.

-Heydon was knighted at the coronation of Henry VII, and attended the arrival of Catherine of Aragon in England in 1501, but mostly he was "primarily a local servant of the crown rather than a courtier".
+Heydon was knighted at the coronation of Henry VII and attended the arrival of Catherine of Aragon in England in 1501, but mostly he was "primarily a local servant of the crown rather than a courtier".

-Some of Heydon's wealth, as a sheep farmer was expended in building projects.
-He completed the castle at Baconsthorpe, restored the church at Kelling, and built a new church at Salthouse, and constructed a causeway between Thursford and Walsingham.
-In Kent he rebuilt the church at West Wickham, and built a fortified manor house.
+Some of Heydon's wealth as a sheep farmer was expended in building projects.
+He completed the castle at Baconsthorpe, restored the church at Kelling and built a new church at Salthouse.
+He also constructed a causeway between Thursford and Walsingham.
+In Kent he rebuilt the church at West Wickham and built a fortified manor house.

 Heydon died at Baconsthorpe between 20 February and 22 May 1504, and was interred in Norwich Cathedral in a now-vanished family chapel.
-A memorial window, said to be his, in the church at West Wickham depicts a kneeling human skeleton, with the Heydon arms.
+A memorial window said to be his in the church at West Wickham depicts a kneeling human skeleton with the Heydon arms.